michelles1302/Predictive_Analytics/README.md

-# Predictive_Analytics# Predictive Analytics Using Historical Data
+# Predictive Analytics Using Historical Data

 ## Project Overview
 This project builds a predictive analytics model using historical sales data to forecast future sales trends.